appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 });
 ```

-We can provide a helper method for popular SSR frameworks to set the cookie in the response.
+In the future, we can also provide a helper method for popular SSR frameworks to set the cookie in the response.

 ```js
 import { cookies } from "next/headers";